raed-nimer/CI-django-tech-blog/readme.md

 # User Stories

 ### First Time Visitor Goals

-1. As a first time user, I want to be able to easily navigate the site.
+1. As a first time user, I want to be able to easily navigate the web app.
-2. As a first time user, I want to be able to access the website on any device.
+2. As a first time user, I want to be able to access the app on any device.
+3. As a first time user, I want to be able to easily register for an account.
+4. As a first time user, I want to be able to easily sign in and out of my account.
+5. As a first time user, I want to be able to easily explore the recent blogs.
+6. As a first time user, I want to be able to easily search for blogs.
+7. As a first time user, I want to be able to contact the support.

 ### Authenticated User Goals